yash85763/Agentic_AI/harness_engineering.md

 # Loop Engineering, Harness Engineering & Agentic Middleware Engineering
 ### A Complete Learning Curriculum (Table of Contents + Resources per Concept)

 > **The one-line thesis:** `Agent = Model + Harness`.
-The model is roughly fixed; almost everything you can actually engineer lives in the layer *around* it.
+Holding the model fixed reveals how much engineering leverage lives in the layer *around* it.
 LangChain's DeepAgent jumped **13.7 points on Terminal-Bench 2.0 (52.8% → 66.5%) by changing only the harness — same model**.
-That gap is the entire discipline.
+That gap is a large part of the discipline, though not the whole story.
 >
 > **How to read this document:** Concepts are ordered as a learning path.
 Each concept has (a) a one-paragraph "what it is," and (b) the canonical blog/paper/repo to learn it from. **Part 0** is **Loop Engineering** (the practitioner methodology — designing the *system* that prompts agents, not the prompts themselves). **Part I** is **Harness Engineering** (the agent runtime + the repo/context scaffold around a coding agent like Claude Code or Codex). **Part II** is **Agentic Middleware Engineering** (the programmable interception layer *inside* the loop — context, routing, guardrails, observability). **Part III** is the study plan.
 Loop Engineering is *why* you build the harness; Harness Engineering is *what* you build; Middleware Engineering is *how* the cross-cutting concerns get implemented.
+>
+> **Calibration note:** The result above demonstrates harness leverage while holding one model fixed; it does **not** mean models are interchangeable or that a harness can compensate for inadequate base capability.
+A precise working model is: `agent behavior = model + assembled context + tools + execution environment + feedback/verifiers + loop control`.
+The harness is where those components become a reliable system.

 ---